The Best Cars for Seniors in 2020: Terrific Options for Older Drivers

 2. Mercedes-Benz GLC

-According to Edmunds, the Mercedes-Benz GLC is the best small luxury SUV for 2019.1 It has an exceptionally plush interior, it's easy to maneuver, and it delivers a silky-smooth ride.
+According to Edmunds, the Mercedes-Benz GLC is one of the best small luxury SUVs for 2020.
+It has an exceptionally plush interior, it's easy to maneuver, and it delivers a silky-smooth ride.
 It also features a low step-in height, generous interior space, and outstanding visibility.
 Automatic emergency braking and a driver attention warning system come standard on all trims.

 3. Lexus RX 350